Anal Cancer Prevention

 Studies show that cigarette smoking increases the risk of anal cancer.
 Studies also show that current smokers have a higher risk of anal cancer than smokers who have quit or people who have never smoked.

-The following protective factor decreases the risk of anal cancer:
+The following protective factors decrease the risk of anal cancer:

-The human papillomavirus (HPV) vaccine is used to prevent anal cancer, cervical cancer, vulvar cancer, and vaginal cancer caused by HPV.
-It is also used to prevent lesions caused by HPV that may become cancer in the future.
+HPV vaccines help protect the body against infection with certain types of HPV.
+They are used to prevent anal cancer, cervical cancer, vulvar cancer, vaginal cancer, and some other types of cancer caused by HPV.
+They are also used to prevent abnormal lesions caused by HPV that may lead to some of these cancers.

 Studies show that being vaccinated against HPV lowers the risk of anal cancer.
 The vaccine may work best when it is given before a person is exposed to HPV.